 One of your first activities in your courses is also one of the most important: introductions.
 Students in our courses are asked to introduce themselves during the first week of the course.
 They are given some instructions or suggestions on the topics they should touch on, and every student should participate in this activity.
 This is more than just an ice breaker—introductions are the beginnings of community building for the nascent course.
 Students who feel as though they are a part of a community are less likely to drop out and more likely to develop personal connections.
-Our MBA students, especially, use the introductions as a means to network with their classmates and often refer back to those posts after they’ve begun to work with each other.
+Our MBA students, especially, use the introductions to network with their classmates and often refer to those posts after they’ve begun to work with each other.

 The introduction discussions tend to be the most widely read discussions; in other discussions, students may read as many as they are required to, or they may read the posts only of the people they already know or that seem interesting from the subject line.
 With introductions, students are motivated to get to know each other.